mattyhall/tabpole/README.md

 tabpole.py [options] FILE

 Options:
+    -h --help  show help
     -o OUTPUT  the file to write the lilypond document to.
-Defaults to FILE.ly -c CONFIG  the config file to use, if there isn't one it uses default settings
+Defaults to FILE.ly -c CONFIG  the config file to use, if there isn't one it uses default settings -t TITLE   the title
+    -a ARTIST  the artist
 ```

 You can then run `lilypond --pdf FILE.ly` to generate a PDF file of the tab